117o3/Play-2048/README.md

 # Play-2048
 Data Structures Assignment: 2D Arrays Based Project

-Short Description: The objective of the game is to merge tiles with numbers until you reach a tile with a value of 2048.
+The objective of the game is to merge tiles with numbers until you reach a tile with a value of 2048.
 When two tiles with the same number touch, they combine to form a new tile with double the value.
 --------------------------------------------------------------------------
 Files implemented: _all in Board.java_
   updateOpenSpaces()